ivanbgd/reduce-image-size-python/README.md

 # Reduce Image Size

-Reduces size of images in a folder (optionally recursively).
+Reduces size of images in a folder (and optionally sub-folders).

+Options:
+- Look into subdirectories recursively: `--recursive`, `-r`
+- Resize images by half over each axis: `--resize`